Jbrich95/CensoredNeuralEstimators/README.md

 The code in `src` reproduces training and assessment of two of the estimators used by Richards et al. (2023+):

 * `HW_cNBE.jl`: this script constructs estimators for the random scale mixture process used by Richards et al. (2023+) to model extreme Arabian PM2.5 concentrations.
 Training is conducted using "simulation-on-the-fly", and is done solely via this Julia script.
-Due to GitHub's requirement that individual files do not exceed 50 BM in size, we only provide here the standardised data with `G=4` used in the application.
+Due to GitHub's requirement that individual files do not exceed 50MB in size, we only provide here the standardised data with `G=4` used in the application.
 Whilst the code will run for the other values of `G` considered by Richards et al. (2023+), the required data must be downloaded from <u><a href="https://urldefense.com/v3/__https://doi.org/10.5281/zenodo.8246931__;!!Nmw4Hv0!2MGmd5XilWCrD15Y3NNPSxQnfZwq3X3suz-Fo0QcgMAwD_RfkmHog2Y6oLcsorucWfVVJSi1kMhlXncLVjaqNwWhfg$
 ">Zenodo</a></u> and placed in `data/`.
 The original PM2.5 concentrations data are provided in `data/PM25_original.Rdata`.
 * `simulate_IMSP_random_tau.R`, followed by `IMSP_random_tau_cNBE.jl`: reproduces the "random-tau" estimator for the inverted max-stable process (IMSP; see Section 4.3 of Richards et al., 2023+).
 Simulation of the IMSP is first carried out in R using `simulate_IMSP_random_tau.R`.
 We then pass these replicates to Julia and train the estimator using `IMSP_random_tau_cNBE.jl`.

 Note that the scripts are designed to run quickly using a very small number of sampled parameter vectors during training (i.e., setting 'K' in the manuscript to be very small); to fully replicate the estimators used by Richards et al. (2023+), this value must be changed (detailed comments are included in the scripts).

+Julia must be started with the command `julia --project=.` in order to load an environment with the correct package dependencies.
+Users wishing to run the scripts from the terminal may enter the following commands:
+* `julia --project=. --threads=auto src/HW_cNBE.jl`
+* `Rscript src/simulate_IMSP_random_tau.R`
+* `julia --project=. --threads=auto src/IMSP_random_tau_cNBE.jl`

 ## References